smithy-lang/smithy-rs/design/src/rfcs/rfc0005_service_generation.md

 [performance is comparable](https://github.com/programatik29/rust-web-benchmarks/blob/master/results/hello-world.md)
 to Hyper.

-The framework should be able to let customers use the built-in HTTP server or select other transport implementations that can be more performant or better suited than HTTP for their use case.
+The framework should allow customers to use the built-in HTTP server or select other transport implementations that can be more performant or better suited than HTTP for their use case.